-Grades 9-12 1st Semester & 2nd Semester Designing Digital Media 1 credit This course is meant to focus on creation of digital media.
+Designing Digital MediaGrades 9-121st Semester & 2nd Semester1 creditThis course is meant to focus on creation of digital media.
 The main parts of the course will be for students to create audio and video projects on a variety of topics.
 Styles of projects may include news stories, podcasts, slideshows, short films, sports broadcasts and possibly more.
 Students will have access to use quality video recorders and microphones as well as video editing software.